-Tree to 30 m.
-Bark light grey, smooth or fissured or exfoliating in plate-like scales or strips. .
-Branchlets reddish brown, slender, virtually glabrous or sparsely scaly.
-Terminal bud ovoid, 0.5–1.5 cm long, reddish brown to tan; bud scales imbricate, scaly, glabrous to pubescent.
-Leaves deciduous, imparipinnate, 20–30 cm long; leaflets (three to) five to seven (to nine), ovate to obovate or elliptic, 4–21 × 2–10 cm, upper surface largely glabrous, scaly when young; lower surface glabrous to pubescent with unicellular and 2-4-armed hairs, large peltate scales and small irregular, round and 4-lobed peltate scales at first, later glabrous; margins finely to coarsely serrate, apex acuminate to narrowly acuminate; lateral petiolules 0–0.1 cm long, terminal petiolules 2–1.8 cm; petiole and rachis glabrous to pubescent; petiole 3–14 cm long.
-Staminate spikes to 13 cm long, glabrous or pubescent.
-Fruits pale to reddish brown, 2–4.5 × 2–3.5 cm, obovoid to globose, splitting to the middle or base; nuts compressed or not.
-Bean 1970.
-Stone & Whittemore 1997, Whittemore 2013.
+Medium tree to 30 m.
+Bark light grey, smooth or fissured or exfoliating in plate-like scales or strips.
+Branchlets reddish-brown, slender, virtually glabrous or sparsely scaly.
+Terminal bud ovoid, 0.5–1.5 cm long, reddish-brown to tan; bud scales imbricate, scaly, glabrous to pubescent.
+Leaves deciduous, imparipinnate, 20–30 cm long; leaflets (3–)5–7(–9), ovate to obovate or elliptic, 4–21 × 2–10 cm, upper surface largely glabrous, scaly when young; lower surface glabrous or sometimes pubescent with unicellular and 2-4-armed hairs, large peltate scales and small irregular, round and 4-lobed peltate scales at first, later glabrous; margins finely to coarsely serrate, apex acuminate to narrowly acuminate; lateral petiolules 0–0.1 cm long, terminal petiolules 2–1.8 cm; petiole and rachis glabrous to pubescent; petiole 3–14 cm long.
+Male catkins to 13 cm long, glabrous or pubescent.
+Fruits pale to reddish-brown, 2–4.5 × 2–3.5 cm, obovoid to globose, splitting to the middle or base; nuts compressed or not (Bean 1976; Stone & Whittemore 1997, Whittemore 2013).

 Distribution Canada Extreme south of Ontario United States Eastern and central states, from Maine and Illinois south to Florida and eastern Texas